-The illustrations by Jock and Francisco Francavilla is a different style, but it looks nice.
-This isn’t really an action-oriented manga but it has a good atmosphere and the style reminds me of Batman: Year One, even though this looks nicer than that book.
+The illustrations by Jock and Francisco Francavilla are a different style, but it looks nice.
+This isn’t really an action-oriented manga, but it has a good atmosphere, and the style reminds me of Batman: Year One, even though this looks nicer than that book.
 I like the illustrations in this graphic novel.

-The art looks really good and I found it to be very appealing and I liked the character designs.
+The art looks really good, and I found it to be very appealing; I also liked the character designs.

 Even though the group of villains doesn’t directly appear in the story, I do like that they were being set up.
 Their debut was in the Batman reboot for the New 52.